 Click here for the 2013 OwL Ride photo page.
 Thanks to Dan McQuade for the great pics!

-The fourth OwL Ride gives riders a choice of a 7-mile short course and 16-mile extended route.
-The family friendly short course will take riders from downtown into midtown Omaha.
+The OwL Ride gives riders a choice of an 8-mile short course and a 17-mile extended route.
+The family friendly short course takes riders from downtown into midtown Omaha.
 The extended course adds stops in Dundee and Aksarben Village.
-For veteran Owl riders, the extended ride is comparable to our main course from past years.
-This year’s route features a new starting point, the Old Mattress Factory at 12th and Cass, also the site of post-race food and festivities, and a new earlier 10 p.m. start time.
 Come join us on a cruise through the city with your nocturnal friends.
+You’ll see the city in a new light–by streetlight, moon light and star light (Omaha with Lights, the origin of the OwL name).
 It’s guaranteed to be a hoot.